shakfu/py-js/README.md

 If you are developing the package in `$HOME/Documents/Max 8/Packages/py` and you have your iCloud drive on for Documents, you will find that `make` or `xcodebuild` will reliably fail with 1 error during development, a codesigning error that is due to icloud sync creating detritus in the dev folder.
 This can be mostly ignored (unless your only focus is codesigning the external).

-The solution is to move the external project folder to a non iCloud drive folder (such as $HOME/Downloads for example) and then run "xattr -cr ." in the project directory to remove the detritus (ironically which Apple's system is itself creating) and then it should succeed (provided you have your Info.plist and bundle id correctly specified).
-The just symlink the folder to `$HOME/Documents/Max 8/Packages/` to prevent this from recurring.
+The solution is to move the external project folder to folder that's not synced-with-icloud  (such as `$HOME/Downloads` for example) and then run `xattr -cr .` in the project directory to remove the detritus (which ironically Apple's system is itself creating) and then it should succeed (provided you have your `Info.plist` and `bundle id` correctly specified).
+Then just symlink the folder to `$HOME/Documents/Max 8/Packages/` to prevent this from recurring.

 I've tried this several times and and it works (for "sign to run locally" case and for the "Development" case).